JesseTNRoberts/Do-Large-Language-Models-Learn-Human-Like-Strategic-Preferences/Readme.md

-This is the repo for the Neurips submission called "Do Language Models Have Rational Preference?"
+This is the repo for the Neurips submission called "Do Large Language Models Learn Human-Like Preference?"